getActivity/XXPermissions/README-en.md

 // Determine whether a certain permission is included in the permission list XXPermissions.containsPermission(@NonNull List<IPermission> permissions, @NonNull IPermission permission);
 XXPermissions.containsPermission(@NonNull List<IPermission> permissions, @NonNull String permissionName);

+// Check if a permission is a health permission XXPermissions.isHealthPermission(@NonNull IPermission permission);

 // Check if a permission has been denied with the "Never ask again" option selected
 // (Must be called within the permission request callback to be effective)